Services

 Hearing Aid Repair and Modification Laboratory

-Sophisticated electroacoustic analysis equipment is used to objectively determine current functioning, appropriateness of the fitting and the need for service of your hearing aid.
-Minor in-office repairs, modification to electroacoustic settings and/or physical modifications can be done to improve hearing aid satisfaction.
-In-warranty or out-of-warranty manufacturer repairs are done as necessary.
+Sophisticated electroacoustic analysis equipment is used to objectively assess the current functioning, appropriateness of the fitting, and need for service of your hearing aid.
+Minor in-office repairs, modifications to electroacoustic settings, or physical modifications can be done to improve hearing aid satisfaction.
+In-warranty or out-of-warranty manufacturer repairs are also available as needed.

 Custom Earmolds for Hearing Aids

-A properly selected and fitted custom earmold is an integral component of the overall fitting of behind-the-ear hearing aids.
-Our audiologists carefully select the earmold style and material needed to provide a comfortable and highly effective sound transmission to the ear.
+A custom earmold is an essential part of behind-the-ear hearing aid fitting.
+Our audiologists will carefully select the earmold style and material to ensure a comfortable and effective sound transmission to your ear.

 Custom Specialty Molds for Recreation